 Senator Downing serves as the Senate chairman of the Joint Committee on Telecommunications, Utilities and Energy, which is tasked with reviewing all matters concerning renewable and non-renewable energy sources.
 He is also the chairman of the Senate Committee on Bills in Third Reading, which reviews all bills on the Senate calendar to ensure they are constitutional and free from drafting errors before they are considered for engrossment.

 The Senator also serves as vice-chairman of the Joint Committee on Tourism, Arts and Cultural Development.
-In past legislative sessions he served as chair of the Public Service Committee (2007), Senate Ethics and Rules Committee (2007-2008), and the Revenue (2009-2010) and Higher Education (2010) Committees.
+In past legislative sessions he served as chair of the Public Service Committee (2007), Senate Ethics and Rules Committee (2007-2008), the Revenue Committee (2009-2010), the Higher Education (2010) Committee and the Senate Committee on Steering and Policy (2012).
 He is an active member of the Senate Committee on Ways and Means, and serves on several other Senate and joint committees.
-Senator Downing is a member of several legislative caucuses; he serves as co-chairman of the Gateway Cities Caucus, vice chairman of the Regional Transit Authorities (RTA) Caucus, and is an active participant of the Regional Schools Caucus.
+Senator Downing is a member of several legislative caucuses; he serves as co-chairman of the Gateway Cities Caucus, co-chairman of the Regional Transit Authorities (RTA) Caucus, and is an active participant of the Regional Schools Caucus.

 A Pittsfield native, Senator Downing received his B.A. in Political Science from Providence College in 2003.
 In May 2008 he received a M.A. from Tufts University’s Department of Urban and Environment Policy & Planning.